Thank you for showing an interest in the career opportunities offered at the Fort Lauderdale Police Department.

 TEST, ORDER OF TESTING, AND WEIGHT IN FINAL REGISTER SCORE

-ALL applicants are required to take the T.A.B.E. test before the submission of an on-line application.
+ALL Non-Certified applicants are required to take the TABE, CJBAT, BMST and Swim test before the submission of an on-line application.

-1. Test of Adult Basic Education (TABE) – passing score of 12.9 for the TABE in each individual category
+1. Test of Adult Basic Education (TABE) – passing score of 12.9 in Spelling, Reading and Language.
+Combined score of 11 in the Mathematics.

-2. Criminal Justice Basic Abilities Test (CJBAT) - passing score of 79% (weighted at 40%)
+2. Criminal Justice Basic Abilities Test (CJBAT) - Pass

 3. Basic Motor Skills Test (BMST) - Pass